top of page

 About me

 I was born in 1992 in Budapest, Hungary.
 I started my studies in my homeland in Tápióbicske, then I graduated from high school in Nagykáta, and finally I got my teacher's degree in 2014 in Jászberény.
 I taught in Budapest for nine years starting from 2014.
-Currently, I work as the head of the Tápióbicske Forest Program Center and Accommodation.
+Currently, I work as the general manager of the Tápióbicske Forest Program Center and Accommodation, while also serving as an elected Council Member and Chairman of the Finance, Development and Regulatory Committee at the Municipality of Tápióbicske.
 I have been a member of the Hungarian Astronomical Association since 2005 and in 2018 I joined the Hungarian Astrophotographers Association, where I also have supervisory and judging duties.
 From 2021 I am a columnist for the journal 'Meteor' published by the Hungarian Astronomical Association.

 I became interested in astronomy when I was just 13, thanks to my teachers.
 In 2005, with the support of my parents, I got my first serious telescope, which I used to make observations for the Hungarian Astronomical Association.
 It was my dream to be able to present the celestial objects to a wider audience at any time, not only during the telescopic observations which I organised at that time.
 There were financial obstacles to this, so a major break came.